Advertiser Disclosure

 $95

-One of the biggest selling points of the Chase Sapphire Preferred card is the seemingly unbelievable rewards structure from a card with a sub-$100 annual fee.
-In fact, the Chase Sapphire Preferred card outperforms its ultra-premium counterpart in a few categories!
+One of the biggest selling points of the Chase Sapphire Preferred card is the seemingly unbelievable rewards structure from a card with an annual fee under $100.
+In fact, the Chase Sapphire Preferred card outperforms its ultrapremium counterpart in a few categories!

-Meanwhile, the Chase Sapphire Reserve card offers a series of other game-changing benefits, such as the ability to earn 3x points on other travel purchases including hotel stays booked directly through the hotel, tour packages, and so much more.
+Meanwhile, the Chase Sapphire Reserve card offers a series of other game-changing benefits, such as the ability to earn 3x points on other travel purchases, including hotel stays booked directly through the hotel, tour packages, and so much more.
+If you are able to take advantage of all of the credits that come with the Sapphire Reserve, you could get well over $2,000 in value.

-Also, the Chase Sapphire Reserve card boasts airport lounge access, thanks to the complimentary Priority Pass Select membership offered.
-Furthermore, the Chase Sapphire Reserve card will help you get outsized value from your redemptions through its 50% bonus on Chase Travel portal bookings and Pay Yourself Back.
+Also, the Chase Sapphire Reserve card grants airport lounge access, thanks to the complimentary Priority Pass Select membership offered.
+Furthermore, the Chase Sapphire Reserve card helps you get outsize value from your redemptions through Chase Travel portal bookings.
+While both the Sapphire Preferred and Sapphire Reserve have access to Chase Points Boost, the boost from redemptions made with the Sapphire Reserve card is generally higher.

 How To Upgrade Your Chase Sapphire Preferred Card